mmmorris1975/aws-runas/docs/quick-start.md

 export AWS_SECURITY_TOKEN='RoleSessionToken'
 ```
 The AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN, and AWS_SECURITY_TOKEN values will be some nonsensical
-string particular to the set of credentials AWS generated for you.
+string, particular to the set of credentials AWS generated for you.
 On Windows the leading "export" will say "set" instead
 to allow the returned values to be set as environment variables in your command line session.
 This is a simple test to
 validate that the configuration is correct.